Every day, more families wake up without a safe roof over their heads.

 Before investing in 3D printing homes, we wanted to make sure this crazy idea was the right idea to pursue.

 We did our research.
 After all, there’s no time to waste as more families every day are struggling to survive without a home.
 We looked into, and are still looking into, several options for other ways of providing better homes, faster.
-All in all, the possibilities for 3D printing homes far outweighed the risks — we kept asking ourselves, what if we could build better homes, exponentially faster, and then put that technology into the hands of nonprofits everywhere?
+All in all, the possibilities for 3D printing homes with ICON far outweighed the risks — we kept asking ourselves, what if we could build better homes, exponentially faster, and then put that technology into the hands of nonprofits everywhere?

 Investing in 3D printing homes, though it sounds crazy, has the potential to revolutionize the affordable housing industry with high speed, high quality home building.